eswan18/fitness/api/README.md

   Get these from your Strava API application settings.
 See "Strava Setup" section below for initial setup.
 - **STRAVA_ACCESS_TOKEN / EXPIRES_AT** (optional):
   Auto-managed by the system after initial setup.
 These are automatically refreshed and updated.
-- **MMF_DATAFILE**:
-  Path to your MapMyFitness CSV export (see below).
 - **MMF_TIMEZONE**:
-  The timezone your MMF data was recorded in.
+  Optional timezone for interpreting MapMyFitness CSV data when uploading.
 Defaults to "America/Chicago" if not set.
+Can also be specified per-upload via the API endpoint.
 - **GOOGLE_CLIENT_ID / SECRET**:
   OAuth 2.0 credentials from Google Cloud Console (https://console.cloud.google.com).
 Required for Google Calendar sync.
 Tokens are stored in the database via the OAuth flow.
 - **GOOGLE_CALENDAR_ID** (optional):